What Gift Grieving Parents Need

 Some things to consider:

-Trinkets, keepsakes and jewelry are all items that loving friends and family members oftentimes gift to new parents.
+Trinkets, keepsakes, sympathy flowers and jewelry are all items that loving friends and family members oftentimes gift to new parents.
 Sometimes the outpouring of gifts in the first few weeks can be very overwhelming.
 One recommendation we have is to wait and see what types of keepsakes the family is most interested in and buy them later.
 Mother’s Day, Father’s Day, Baby’s birthday and Christmas are some appropriate times to give these types of gifts.

 Above all, thank you so much for being there when it matters the most.